-6 DCMR Section 2416 provides that an agency will use the current performance rating in conducting the RIF.
-Current Performance rating is defined as: "performance rating for the year which ended March 31 preceding the date of the RIF notice.^{18,}" 6 DCMR § 2416.1.
-While Employee argues that he should not have been removed from service because he had perennially received good performance ratings.
-However Employee's argument neglects to take note that he was not given one round of lateral competition because he was in a single person competitive level when his last position of record was abolished.
-Therefore, DCPS was not required to consider Employee's performance evaluation because there were no other similarly situated person(s) (another non-instructional aide stationed at Spingarn Senior High School) to compare him to.
+6 DCMR § 2416 provides that an agency will use the current performance rating in conducting the RIF.
+Current Performance rating is defined as: "performance rating for the year which ended March 31 preceding the date of the RIF notice.^{19,}" 6 DCMR § 2416.1.
+While Employee argues that she should not have been removed from service because she had never received a negative performance evaluation.
+However, Employee's argument neglects to take note that she was not given one round of lateral competition because she was in a single person